Welcome to my obsession.

 I've witnessed the magic of Goodby Silverstein in San Francisco.
 I was immersed in the culture of unabashed creativity and attitude of Wieden & Kennedyin Portland, OR.
 I’ve seen ghosts in the old "mansion" of Mullen in Wenham.
 I felt the power of an agency startup with Boathouse in Needham.
 And I won over $1 billion in new business as head of business development at Arnold in Boston.

-All the while meeting what would one day become my team of Ideasicle Experts.
+What I didn't realize at the time was that I was working with who would one day become my elite team of Ideasicle Experts.

 When I'm not Ideasicling.